jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Two-way radio's for everyone!

-In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, but not the way of life.
+If someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, but not the way of life.

-By promoting technological evolution, this new philosophy called Techvolution teaches us to custom make our own apps, electronics, and other levers of power.
+By promoting technological evolution, this new philosophy called Techvolution teaches us to be our own heroes, reaching for our own apps, electronics, and other levers of power.
 Main Street can give ourselves the society of the future.
 It's a beautiful place worth fighting for.

 Because it's a place built to make you and your kids smile.